Cyprus Tax Calculator (2026)

 How much income tax will I pay on my salary in Cyprus?

-Cyprus has a progressive income tax system with five brackets ranging from 0% to 35%.
-The first EUR 19,500 of your income is tax-free, then rates increase from 20% on income between EUR 19,500-28,000 up to 35% on income above EUR 60,000.
-Your actual tax depends on your total annual income and which brackets you fall into.
+Cyprus uses a progressive tax system with five brackets.
+The first EUR 19,500 is tax-free, then rates increase from 20% up to 35% on income above EUR 60,001.
+Your actual tax depends on your total income, but most employees benefit from the generous tax-free band before any tax kicks in.

-What's the take-home pay from a EUR 50,000 salary in Cyprus?
+What's the take-home pay for someone earning EUR 50,000 in Cyprus?

 Compare Cyprus with other countries